box/box-node-sdk/docs/authentication.md

 #### Obtaining User token

-To obtain user account you will have to provide user ID with client id and secret.
+To obtain user account you will have to provide user ID with client ID and secret.

 ```js
 const BoxSDK = require('box-node-sdk');